-Impairment - financial assets (continued)
+Impairment - financial assets

+A financial asset is considered to be impaired if objective evidence indicates that one or more events have had a negative effect on the estimated future cash flows of that asset.
 Objective evidence that financial assets (including equity securities) are impaired can include default or delinquency by a debtor, restructuring of an amount due to the Branch on terms that the Branch would not consider otherwise, or indications that a debtor or issuer will enter bankruptcy.
 Individually significant financial assets are tested for impairment on an individual basis.
 The remaining financial assets are assessed collectively in groups that share similar credit risk characteristics.